Felix-Hz/green-squares/README.md

 ### Fact of Day 166
 The number 1729 is the smallest natural number representable in two different ways as a sum of two positive cubes, as Ramanujan stated on the spot.

+### Fact of Day 167
+In year 1492, Martin Behaim constructs the first surviving globe of Earth, the Erdapfel.